Quantum Accelerator (roller coaster)

-Quantum Accelerator is an upcoming steel family roller coaster located at Six Flags New England in Agawam, Massachusetts.
-Manufactured by Intamin, the Straddle coaster model was planned to open on June 20th, 2025, but was delayed.
-A new opening date has been announced to be in 2026.
-Quantum Accelerator will feature two launches, a top speed of 45mph, and 11 air time moments.
-It will replace Goliath, which was removed from the park at the end of the 2021 season.
+Quantum Accelerator is a steel family roller coaster located at Six Flags New England in Agawam, Massachusetts.
+Manufactured by Intamin, the Straddle coaster model features two launches, a top speed of 45 mph, and 11 airtime moments.
+Following a year-long delay, the ride opened on April 17, 2026.
+It replaced Goliath, which was removed from the park at the end of the 2021 season.

-Announcement & Preparation
+History

 Six Flags New England officially announced Quantum Accelerator on August 15, 2024.
 It is billed as New England's first double-launch straddle coaster.

-The roller coaster will sit on the site of the former Goliath roller coaster.
-This ride was closed in 2019, and removed prior to the 2022 season.
+The coaster sits on the site of the former Goliath roller coaster. which was closed in 2019, and demolished prior to the 2022 season.

-The ride will open following construction in 2026.
+Quantum Accelerator had an original opening date of June 20, 2025.
+After missing that date, the park announced that the ride was delayed on July 1, 2025, with its opening slated for the 2026 season.

+On March 26, 2026, Six Flags New England announced that the ride was now planned for an official opening of April 17, 2026, with a preview date for season passholders on April 11, 2026.